causal-inference

 Simpson's Paradox

 An observed trend can reverse when data is aggregated.
-A treatment can appear harmful in aggregate but beneficial in every subgroup (or vice versa), due to unequal group sizes.
+A treatment can appear harmful in aggregate but beneficial in every subgroup (or vice versa) due to unequal group sizes.

-Always ask: Does disaggregating the data change the conclusion?
+Always ask: Does disaggregating change the conclusion?

 Tools for Establishing Causation